80G Deduction in New Tax Regime: What Changed

 How to Avoid:

-Verify the NGO’s registration status before donating.
-Recognised organisations typically provide an 80G certificate upon request.
+Verify the NGO's registration status before donating.
+Recognised organisations typically provide an 80G certificate upon request, which is essential for claiming your ngo donation tax benefit.

 How to Avoid: